leosdo/Nanomax-tools/README.md

 # Nanomax tools
-This page present of number of tools for users/staff while conducting the experiments in NanoMAX.
+This page presents a number of tools for users/staff while conducting the experiments in NanoMAX.

 ## version 0.0.  - Nov24
 Capabilities introduced: